FernandoCarrilloBerdugo/react-node-technical-test/README.md

 ### **Start the Server**

-To start the server use the following commands:
+To start the server, go to the `API` folder and use the following commands:

 #### `npm install`